Save up to 25%… Shop Our Birthday Sale Now!

 • Regulating blood sugar

-Examples of mushrooms that are rich sources of beta-glucans include:
+Examples of mushrooms rich in beta-glucans include:

 “The more whole, plant-based foods we eat, the better our health outcomes.
-So, let's make mushrooms a staple in our diets for their delicious flavor and impressive health benefits.” - Michael Greger - American physician, best known for his advocacy of a whole-food, plant-based diet.
+So, let's make mushrooms a staple in our diets for their delicious flavor and impressive health benefits.” - Michael Greger, American physician, best known for his advocacy of a whole-food, plant-based diet.

-• Vitamin D: Edible mushrooms are one of the few non-animal sources of Vitamin D, also known as the "sunshine vitamin."
+Edible mushrooms are one of the few non-animal sources of Vitamin D, also known as the "sunshine vitamin."
 When mushrooms are exposed to sunlight, they synthesize vitamin D, which helps regulate calcium levels in the body and maintain strong bones [18].

-• Vitamin C: While not as high in Vitamin C as some other fruits and vegetables, mushrooms still provide a small amount of this antioxidant, which supports a healthy immune system.
+While not as high in Vitamin C as some other fruits and vegetables, mushrooms still provide a small amount of this antioxidant, which supports a healthy immune system.

-Calcium helps maintain strong bones and teeth, while also promoting proper muscle and nerve function.
+Calcium helps maintain strong bones and teeth while also promoting proper muscle and nerve function.
 A 100 g serving of white button mushrooms contains approximately 5 mg of calcium, which is 2% of the recommended daily intake (RDI).

-Magnesium, on the other hand, is essential for regulating muscle, nerve function, and blood sugars.
+This mineral is essential for regulating muscle, nerve function, and blood sugars.
 Chanterelle mushrooms contain a significant amount of 220 mg of magnesium, which is approximately 50% of the RDI [18].

-Aside from calcium and magnesium, edible mushrooms also contain other essential minerals, such as potassium, copper, iron, selenium, and phosphorus.
+Nutritional Value of Mushrooms: Aside from calcium and magnesium, edible mushrooms also contain other essential minerals, such as potassium, copper, iron, selenium, and phosphorus.

 The table below compares the mineral content in a 100 g serving among six different mushrooms.